ZenFoxSlicer/Blog/PUBLISHING-GUIDE.md

-# 🚀 Complete Publishing Guide for Dental Blog App
+# 🚀 Complete Publishing Guide for Blog App

 ## ✅ What's Already Prepared

-Your Angular dental blog app is now **100% ready for publishing** with the following configurations:
+Your Angular blog app is now **100% ready for publishing** with the following configurations:

 ### 📦 **Project Configuration**
 - ✅ **package.json** - Updated with proper metadata, scripts, and repository info